-In this video, we'll look at how to use the REPT function in Excel to repeat text.
+In this video we'll look at how to use the REPT function in Excel to repeat text.

+If I expose these arguments on the worksheet, I can quickly add a few more examples.
 In each case, Excel simply repeats the text you provide as many times as you specify.

-Well one thing you can do with repeat is visualize data with a simple histogram.
+So, what can you use the REPT function for?
+Well, one thing you can do with REPT is build a simple histogram.

-Now we have the zeros, and using concatenation, I can join the zeros to the text.
+Now we have the zeros and, using concatenation, I can join the zeros to the text.

 I can use the LEN function to calculate the length of the text, and subtract that from the number we're using for repetitions.

 When I copy this formula down, all results are exactly six characters long.